 it is sold and replaced by purchasing the similar ETF in the pair.

 This maintains the desired asset exposure, while "harvesting" a tax loss.

-After-tax returns are higher because it is almost always better to postpone tax payments for later:
+After-tax returns are likely to be higher because it is almost always better to postpone tax payments until later: